Why take courses in this discipline?

 In the 51²è¹Ýapp College Department of Theatre, Dance, and Performance Studies, students develop as artist-scholars who are learning and practicing an integrated and holistic approach to making performance.
 We value a balance of knowing and doing, collaboration, active pedagogy, invention, multiplicity and diversity, experimentation, humane practices, and welcoming every body.

 Everyone is invited to be involved in the theatre, dance, and performance studies department, whether it is your major or not.
-And no matter your level of experience, there is always a place for you.
+No matter your level of experience; there is always a place for you.

 How does this discipline contribute to the liberal arts?

-Courses in the theatre, dance, and performance studies department involve creative expression, communication/writing, and the study of human behavior and society.
+Courses in Theatre, Dance, and Performance Studies involve creative expression, communication/writing, and the study of human behavior and society.

 What kinds of questions are asked in this discipline?